February 27, 2020–February 14, 2021

 To complete the story of Swiss poster history, companion exhibitions in adjoining galleries will celebrate over 100 years of Swiss design, from illustrational posters of the prewar period up through the “Swiss punk” movement of the 1970s and beyond.

 This collection comes to Poster House through a generous loan from Tom Strong.
+All ephemera is courtesy of Display, Graphic Design Collection.

 This exhibition is made possible with support from Vitra.